andrewheiss/ath-pelican/content/pages/uses.md

 - I post almost everything I write or develop on [GitHub](https://github.com/andrewheiss).
 - I use [R](https://www.r-project.org/) and [RStudio](https://www.rstudio.com/) for most of my statistical computing, and I'm a dedicated devotee of the [tidyverse](http://tidyverse.org/).
 In the interest of full reproducibility and transparency, I make [R Markdown websites](https://rmarkdown.rstudio.com/rmarkdown_websites.html) for each of my projects.
 I don't typically make full-blown literate documents (like, I have yet to write a full article or book in R Markdown)—instead, I generate figures and tables with R and reference them in my writing.
 [See a list of these websites](https://stats.andrewheiss.com/).
 - I also use [Python](https://www.python.org/) ([3!](http://www.onthelambda.com/2014/05/13/damn-the-torpedoes-full-speed-ahead-making-the-switch-to-python-3/)) pretty regularly, especially for natural language processing (with [nltk](http://www.nltk.org/)) and web scraping (with [Requests](http://docs.python-requests.org/en/master/) + [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)).
 Every few months I play with pandas and numpy and Jupyter, but I'm far more comfortable with R for scientific computing.
-- I use RStudio for editing R files, but I use [Sublime Text 3](https://sublimetext.com/3) for everything else.
+- I use RStudio for editing R files, but I use [Visual Studio Code](https://code.visualstudio.com/) for everything else.

 ## Web